Author has written 5 stories for Patriot.

 My pet peeve #1: Use of the contemporary American slang term "O.K./OK/Okay" in historical fiction.
 Per etymology, this term was not first recorded until 1839, and not popularly used in American speech until over one hundred years later!(so, in the 1930s) Usually Americans are the only ones that use this term, even today.
 If you are writing something "historical", I hope you consider NOT using this contemporary slang in your historical writing!

-My pet peeve #2: UNFINISHED STORIES! (yeah, like mine is right now 7/2017) I challenge all writers to try hard to finish your stories!
+My pet peeve #2: UNFINISHED STORIES! (yeah, like my own is right now 2/2018) I challenge all writers to try hard to finish your stories!
 If you don't write and are strictly a reader, then I challenge you to write your favorite authors of your favorite unfinished stories and encourage them (harrass? ha ha) to finish their fics

 Update to above: "The Boundary" and "Bordon's Girl", older stories of mine are done now--the scene/time breaks have been put back in.
 Am currently working on getting them back into "The Pacifist's Daughter"--the first 17 chapters are done.
 Thanks again for patience--am getting this tedious process done little by little.